-Ι, understand that as a requirement for

-er University, Department of Nursing, I must

-submit to a urine drug test at a designated laboratory, which will provide the

-results of the test to the Cha irperson of the Department of Nursing.
-I

-understand that if the test res sult is positive, I will be dismissed from the
+I, understand that as a requirement for progression in the West Chester University, Department of Nursing, I must submit to a urine drug test at a designated laboratory, which will provide the results of the test to the Chairperson of the Department of Nursing.
+I understand that if the test result is positive, I will be dismissed from the nursing program.

-nursing program.
+Student's Signature

-Student's Signature Student's Printed Name
+Student's Printed Name

 Date